Saudi crown prince kicks off official visit to Paris

 The 32-year-old prince, who spearheads the kingdom's armed forces, is also set to meet French Defence Minister Florence Parly.

-Campaigners are expected to mobilise to denounce French weapon exports to Saudi Arabia despite the kingdom's role in the long-running war in Yemen, dubbed the world's worst humanitarian crisis.
+Campaigners are mobilising to denounce French weapons exports to Saudi Arabia despite the kingdom's role in the long-running war in Yemen, dubbed the world's worst humanitarian crisis.

 Three out of four French people believe it is "unacceptable" to sell weapons to Saudi Arabia, according to a poll last month by independent research group YouGov.